Day-by-Day Tooth Extraction Healing Stages with Pictures: Your Visual Guide to Normal Recovery 2026

 Normal Healing vs. Complications (When to Call Your Dentist)

-This is the most common fear after an extraction.
-How do you know if what you’re seeing is normal healing or a sign of infection post-extraction?
+This is the most common fear after oral surgery.
+How do you know if what you’re seeing is normal healing or a sign of infection?

 What Healthy, Normal Healing Looks Like: